NikitaJaiswal77/bookstoreAPI/README.md

 - Create a new book
 - Retrieve a list of all books or a specific book by ID
-- Update book details (title, author, publication date, ISBN, and price)
+- Update book details (title, author, publication date, ISBN, and price,image)
 - Delete a book
 - Authentication using JWT
 - Pagination for the list of books
-- Filtering by title, author, ISBN, and price
+- Filtering by title, author, ISBN, and price,image

 ## Endpoints